Reliable high-resolution CPU TIME retrieval under MVS 3.8J

 is added, causes also a vulnerability.
 If a dispatch occurs between the

-and the add of ASCBEJST
+subtract of LCCADTOD and the add of ASCBEJST the

 CPU time spent during the previous dispatch is double-counted.
 Not very likely